 - Butternut squash ravioli with homemade pasta dough and a velvety ricotta filling.

 - Creamy butternut squash risotto – try this Italian recipe for a cheesy and creamy risotto.

 - Pasta with kabocha squash with an indulgent and Sunday-dinner-friendly pasta sauce.

 For many more dinner ideas, check out our mains category page.

 Kabocha Squash Soup

-- 1 teaspoon ginger peeled and grated (optional)
+- 1 squeezed lime and fresh cilantro (optional)

-If you liked this soup, you might also enjoy:
+If you liked this kabocha squash soup, you might also enjoy: